nixworks/public/news/2012/09/8/README.md

 Dozens of anti-government protesters defied ban on unauthorised demonstrations to call for prisoner releases in Manama.

 ### [Afghanistan commemorates Ahmad Shah Massoud, assassinated today eleven years ago according to the Afghan calendar, with a ceremony in Kabul on the national holiday of ''Haftai Shahid'' (Martyr Week). ](/news/2012/09/8/afghanistan-commemorates-ahmad-shah-massoud-assassinated-today-eleven-years-ago-according-to-the-afghan-calendar-with-a-ceremony-in-kabul.md)
-_Context: Afghan calendar, Afghanistan, Ahmad Shah Massoud, Haftai Shahid, Kabul, national holiday_
+_Context: Afghan calendar, Afghanistan's, Ahmad Shah Massoud, Haftai Shahid, Kabul, national holiday_

 ### [A suicide bombing by the Taliban near the headquarters of the International Security Assistance Force in the Afghan capital of Kabul kills at least six people. ](/news/2012/09/8/a-suicide-bombing-by-the-taliban-near-the-headquarters-of-the-international-security-assistance-force-in-the-afghan-capital-of-kabul-kills-a.md)
 A teenage suicide bomber kills at least six people including a number of children near the headquarters of the Nato-led coalition in the Afghan capital Kabul.